flosell/lambdacd-template/src/leiningen/new/lambdacd/README.md

 ## Usage

-* `lein ring server` will start your pipeline and open a browser with the UI
+* `lein run` will start your pipeline with a web-ui listening on port 8080

 ## Files